USUFSLC/chessh/README.md

-CheSSH is a distributed multiplayer implementation of the game of Chess over SSH, written in Elixir, with Discord integrations to deliver alerts when players are looking for opponents, or in games when it is a player's turn.
+CheSSH is a distributed multiplayer implementation of the game of Chess over SSH, written in Elixir, with Discord integrations to deliver alerts when players are looking for opponents, or in games when it is one's turn.

 https://user-images.githubusercontent.com/25559600/221317658-a80046ca-6009-456d-b43c-67d95baa4bf6.mp4